Data2Semantics/d2s-tools/kernelexperiments/readme.md

 - `exp.dmold` contains experiments for the submission to the Data-Mining on Linked Data Workshop.
 - `exp.old` contains old code for experiments, which will be removed at some point.

+### Acknowledgments
+This software was supported by the Dutch national program COMMIT.